exercism/go/exercises/concept/blackjack/.docs/instructions.md

 - If your cards sum up to a value within the range [12, 16] you should always stand unless the dealer has a 7 or higher, in which case you should always hit.
 - If your cards sum up to 11 or lower you should always hit.

-## 1. Calculate the score of any given card.
+## 1. Calculate the value of any given card.

 Implement a function to calculate the numerical value of a card: